-I recently took a trip to Edinburgh for the first time, and was absolutely blown away by how amazing it was.
+I took a trip to Edinburgh for the first time a couple of years ago, and was absolutely blown away by how amazing it was.

 It is a city so rich in culture and beauty, combined with friendly people, good food and great fun at every turn.

 The city is buzzing with excitement, and countless things to see and do - from dungeons to castles and everything in between.

 Here are the experiences in the Scottish capital that you cannot afford to miss:

 This place is not exactly somewhere you would dine with the kiddos, because it is pretty fancy - but you seriously need to have an evening out for yourself and the hubby here.
 The Witchery by the Castle has developed a world-wide reputation for its exceptional dining experience, showcasing the very best of Scotland's produce in the most magical of settings.

 Now in its fourth decade, the Witchery is a Scottish dining landmark, much loved by loyal locals, its celebrity fans and visitors to the city alike.
 Alongside the Scottish seafood, beef, lamb and game you'd expect to find, you'll also see the Witchery's legendary Angus beef steak tartare, briny-fresh seafood platters, wild game and even some haggis featuring on the menu.